Attention WCOS Members:

 Sword Dances:

-The one step.
 This dance is performed either in a circle or a square.
 The edges being the boundaries.
 The two swords people cannot leave once they enter.
-The contest begins by declaring who gets the first strike.
+The dance begins by declaring who gets the first strike.
 Then that person takes one step and makes one sword strike.
 Ideally trying to kill with the sword or force them out of the circle.
 The defender, simultaneously, takes one defensive movement and makes one block.
 Then the roles switch, back and forth.
 It ends when one is forced out or struck by a sword.
 Note that both actions must be single, clean and clearly defined as one sharp movement, both feet and sword moving on one desired path to a complete stop, then switching roles and continuing.
 Attacker becomes defender and vice-versa.
-This is the friendly dance and it is mostly used to practice for the steel dance described below.
-The first rule to sword dancing is to use your senses, know your surroundings, be ready and be warned.
+This is the friendly dance and it is mostly used to practice for the sharpened steel dance described below.